jdonnelly0804/time-series-homework/README.md

 [Notebook](https://colab.research.google.com/drive/1hGwWsQIt3ZfAu3XaDD6_Hgu0P9xDJt6R#scrollTo=pt-JEuuIiGuE)
 >
 I will be doing a writeup including my findings and the relevant graphs/visualizations to answer questions below:
+>
+-Questions will be posed in bold
+>
+-Answers will be posed in italics

 ---